 Impact of Electric Vehicles on Energy Use

-The increasing adoption of EVs has contributed significantly to higher energy demand as more consumers move away from traditional fossil fuel-powered vehicles.
-With more EVs on the road, the demand for home and work EV installation to charge these cars helps decrease electricity pressure to the grid, especially during peak hours.
+The increasing adoption of EVs has significantly increased energy demand as more consumers move away from traditional fossil-fuel-powered vehicles.
+With more EVs on the road, the demand for home and work EV installation to charge these cars helps decrease electricity pressure on the grid, especially during peak hours.

 Smart Grids and Energy Storage Technologies